Visiting Las Vegas on a budget? Check out these free things to do!

 41 Costa Di Lago Henderson NV 89011, map | Hours: 24 Hours

-There is a replica of the Ponte Vecchio bridge (original one is in Florence, Italy) at Lake Las Vegas.
-Take a stroll around the lake, browse the shops, and if you do want to take the romance up a notch, book yourself a romantic gondola ride so you can steal a kiss under the bridge.
+There is a replica of the Ponte Vecchio bridge (the original one is in Florence, Italy) at Lake Las Vegas.
+Take a stroll around the lake, browse the shops, and if you want to take the romance up a notch, book yourself a gondola ride to steal a kiss under the bridge.

 3333 Blue Diamond Rd Las Vegas NV 89139, map | Hours: Open 24 Hrs

-With over 4000 fish and 160 species from around the world, this aquarium is a great way to pass time.
+With over 4000 fish and 160 species, this aquarium is a great way to pass the time.
 Kids especially love to interact with mermaids.
-Mermaid Swims are scheduled.
-Check their site for the most up-to-date info.
+See the Mermaid Swim schedule here.

 707 Fremont St Las Vegas NV 89101, map | Hours: M-T 11:30 am to 8 pm; F-S 11 am to 8 pm